 International Baccalaureate (IB) is a two-year pre-college diploma program.
-Students select one subject from six subject groups: the student's primary language, a second language, mathematics, experimental sciences, the arts and humanities.
+Students can take Standard Level or Higher Level courses in one of six subject groups: the student's primary language, a second language, mathematics, experimental sciences, the arts and humanities.

 IB courses are a good deal because:

 |Central High School||St. Paul|